idleberg/php-wordpress-vite-assets/README.md

 $viteAssets->inject("index.ts", $priorities);
 ```

-The method automatically detects whether your Vite app runs in frontend or backend context, but you can override this behaviour by passing a custom action
+The method automatically detects whether your Vite app runs in frontend or backend context, but you can override this behaviour by passing a custom action:

 **Example**